Life Lessons

 Dear Younger Homeschool Me

 You are more capable than you think you are.
 Stop doubting yourself and unleash your uniqueness.
-Be brave, dare to do the things that you dream about.
+Be brave, and dare to do the things that you dream about.

-Don’t compare yourself to other people, only compare yourself to who you were yesterday and how you want to be remembered after you are die.
+Don’t compare yourself to other people, only compare yourself to who you were yesterday and how you want to be remembered after you die.

 Don’t walk on eggshells when you are dealing with people trying to make friends.
 If they make you feel uneasy, cut them loose.
 Let them go.
 If you have to work that hard to be friends with someone, it isn’t going to last anyway.
 It’s better to have no friends than bad friends.
 Teach your kids to be each others’ best friends, to be true to one another, and to choose their friends carefully.

 Don’t worry about how everyone else homeschools.
-Don’t look at what other people are doing and allow yourself to be tempted to add extras to your life that you haven’t been called to.
+Don’t look at what other people are doing and allow yourself to be tempted to add extras to your life that you haven’t been called to add.
 Take time to make sound decisions and stick to them until you know something is no longer right for your family.
 Don’t do what’s good, take time to discover what is best and then chase only after those things.
 There are a million good things out there, but that doesn’t make any of them the best thing for your family.

 Money isn’t as important as you think it is.
 Living meagerly is better.
 It will teach your kids to appreciate things more and to be better stewards.
 They will have better character if you live humbly.
 Don’t spoil them, but work hard to bless them in creative ways.
 Time together is worth more than anything money can buy.